CooperstoneLab/MS2extract/README.md

 [MS2extract website](https://cooperstonelab.github.io/MS2extract/)

-The goal of MS2extract is to provide a tool to import MS/MS data of known standards or material and targeted extract the MS/MS spectra in order to create an in-house MS/MS library.
+The goal of MS2extract is to provide a tool to create in-house MS/MS libraries that could be used internally, or even better, shared with the community.

 > This package aids the creation and automatization of in-house MS/MS
 > libraries